DenysStepanenko/goit-js-hw-01/README.md

-# goit-js-hw-01
+# goit-markup-hw-01
-This is my first JS HW!
+This is my first HW!